10 Ways to Stay Connected with Your Kids After Divorce

 9. If you can, live close.

 Find a place to live that is close to your kids.
 It will lessen anxiety knowing Dad is “just down the street.”
-Picking them up from school, for instance, or taking them to the doctor.
+Picking them up from school, for instance, or taking them to the doctor will still be a possibility.
 Little things mean so much.

 10. The new person in your life.